 Groton, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the town.

 Groton is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Compared to the rest of the country, citizens of Groton spend much less time in their cars: on average, their commute to work is only 19.04 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.

-The education level of Groton citizens is very high relative to the national average among all cities (21.84%): 36.17% of adults in Groton have a bachelor's degree or even advanced degree.
+The population of Groton is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.17% of adults in Groton have a bachelor's degree or even advanced degree.